Close

 Similar projects worth following

-Parts list and notes on the sucessful repair of both analog channels and one D-A circuit of a PPS-2322.
+Parts list and notes on the sucessful repair of both analog channels of a PPS-2322.

 This Amrel PPS-2322 suffered failure of both channels sometime prior to my acquisition.
 I purchased this because the front panel display and keypad operated without issue, in spite of the loss of both channels.
 On opening the unit, the 39 ohm R142 and R155 were clearly burnt, and upon removing the board to desolder these and inspect the power transistors I found that there were a total of ten components failed symmetrically on each channel.
 Several power resistors were unidentifiable due to the heat changing the color of the coding bands.
 Fortunately, blogger Kerry Wong posted detailed photos of his teardown of a functioning unit, from which I determined the values for those resistors.